Why Did We Stop Going Back to The Moon?

 Apollo was a political project

-What was front-page news worldwide is relegated to the back pages or not even reported in many countries?
+What was front-page news worldwide relegated to the back pages or not even reported in many countries?
 Interest from both the public and the government drops dramatically, and the knives are out for NASA as budget cuts become ever deeper.

-Cut back’s after Apollo 12
+Cut back after Apollo 12

 Apollo 17 Lunar Lander